LazeMSS/tunnelout-server/README.md

 #### API_KEY=SECRETAPIKEYHERE
 If this is set then the REST APIs are "secured" by always demanding this keys is sent in the header as "x-api-key: SECRETAPIKEYHERE".
 This way the public API is a bit shielded from prying eyes.

+#### ADMIN_AUTH=user:pass
+Set the admin user and password for using the api/dashboard - if set to false its disabled

 #### USERSFILE=users.json
 **WIP: This requires a special version of the lt client** If this parameter is set then this file is used for checking if the user is allowed to connect.
 The fileformat is really simple at the moment it's just a simple json file and the key is looked up.
 Look into [users.json](./users.json) for an example file.
 The format of the users.json file can be in either an object with a key and value pair of userkey:hostname or just an array of userkeys.